Estimating Fold Changes from Partially Observed Outcomes with Applications in Microbial Metagenomics: Simulations

 In all simulations, we simulate observations in two groups of equal size and test nulls of the form $\beta_{2j} - g_{p}(\beta_2) = 0$, where $\beta_2$ corresponds to between-group differences in log mean (up to a constant shift).
 The pseudo-Huber smoothing parameter for $g_{p}$ is 0.1 in all simulations.
 The first row of $\beta$ is fixed so that its odd elements form an linearly increasing sequence from -3 to 3 and its even elements form a similarly decreasing sequence from 3 to -3.
 We construct the first row of $\beta$ in this way so that it is not strongly correlated with the second row of $\beta$.
 In null simulations, the second row of $\beta$, save its $J/2$- and $(J + 1)/2)$-th elements, which we set equal to zero, is given by $5\times\text{sinh}(x)/\text{sinh}(10)$ where $x$ consists of linearly increasing sequence from $-10$ to $10$, and $\text{sinh}$ indicates the hyperbolic sine function.
-Under alternatives, the second row of $\beta$ is the same as just described with the exception of its $J/2$-th element, which is set equal to $1$ (under the ``weak alternative'') or $5$ (under the ``strong alternative'').
-The values of $\beta$ common to all three hypotheses were chosen to reflect a setting in which most taxa vary similarly in mean concentration across two groups, with a few taxa deviating from this typical variation.
-The values of $\beta_{k^{\star}j^{\star}}$ (i.e., the element of $\beta$ for which we we test equality to $g(\beta_{k^{\star}})$) chosen for ``weak'' and ``strong'' alternatives are intended to reflect a modest ($\approx$ 3-fold deviation from typical ratio of mean concentrations across groups) effect that in some settings might nonetheless be of scientific interest, as well as a strong ($\approx$ 150-fold deviation from typical) effect.
-We simulate with total number of taxa $J \in \{10,50,25\}$ and total sample size $n \in \{10,50,250\}$.
+Under alternatives, the second row of $\beta$ is the same as just described with the exception of its $J/2$-th element, which is set equal to a value from the set $\{0.5, 1, 2, 3, 4, 5\}$.
+The values of $\beta$ common to all hypotheses were chosen to reflect a setting in which most taxa vary similarly in mean concentration across two groups, with a few taxa deviating from this typical variation.
+The values of $\beta_{k^{\star}j^{\star}}$ (i.e., the element of $\beta$ for which we we test equality to $g(\beta_{k^{\star}})$) are intended to reflect a range from a small ($\approx$ 1.7-fold deviation from typical ratio of mean concentrations across groups) effect, up to a strong ($\approx$ 150-fold deviation from typical) effect.
+We simulate with total number of taxa $J \in \{10,50,250\}$ and total sample size $n \in \{10,50,250\}$.
 Note that total sample size indicates count of independent observations across both groups, so $n = 10$ corresponds to $5$ observations in each of the two groups.